saucelabs/sauce-docs/docs/orchestrate/building-images.md

 :::

 ### Using your Image in Sauce Labs
 After the image is successfully pushed, it is available for use in Hosted Orchestration.
 Create a SauceCTL configuration like the one below.
-For more information on running tests see [Running Tests](/hosted-orchestration/running-tests).
+For more information, see [SauceCTL Configuration](/orchestrate/saucectl-configuration).

 <Tabs
      defaultValue="SauceCTL"